 Go mud bathing at San Pedro Del Pinatar

-The Murcia region is well known for it’s natural salt lakes and mud baths.
-Mar Menor is actually the biggest salt lake in Europe, and one of the best, and most popular spots is definitely the mud baths at San Pedro Del Pinatar.
-Even though it’s known for being one of the more popular places, it was still relatively quiet on both occasions when we visited, although I imagine it would be a lot busier in the summer.
+The Murcia region of Spain is well known for it’s natural salt lakes and mud baths.
+Mar Menor is actually the biggest salt lake in Europe.
+One of the best, and most popular spots is definitely the mud baths at San Pedro Del Pinatar.
+Even though it’s known for being one of the more popular places, it was still relatively quiet on both occasions we went.
+Although I imagine it would be a lot busier in the summer.
 There’s tons of free street parking nearby so it’s very easy to find a parking spot, then you just walk out on the jetty and get yer mud on.
 If you struggle to find it – just find the windmill and then you’re there.
 You can also look out for the white flamingos!

-I’m sure I don’t need to tell you about the health and beauty benefits of mud bathing, but local legend is that in order to get the maximum benefit of the mud, you need to do it 9 times during your stay, and each time do a 3km walk before washing it off in the same place you applied it.
+I’m sure I don’t need to tell you about the health and beauty benefits of mud bathing.
+But local legend is that in order to get the maximum benefit of the mud, you need to do it 9 times during your stay.
+And each time, you need to do a 3km walk before washing it off in the same place you applied it.
 I think I’ll stick with just chilling in the sun!

 On the other side of the jetty is Mar Menor itself, which is so incredibly warm – it’s unreal!
-We spent a good afternoon sunbathing on the beach there, occasionally cooling off in the water, before getting a well deserved cocktail.
+We spent a good afternoon soaking up the Spanish sun, occasionally cooling off in the water, before sipping a well deserved cocktail.

 Cartagena is a major naval station located on the southeast coast of Spain.
 The marina is so impressive and a great place to play make-believe-boat-shopping.
 While we were there we actually saw one of the biggest (if not the biggest) super yachts in the world docked there, owned by Russian Billionaire Audrey Melnichenko.
 The yacht is said to be worth $450 million, so obviously I would’ve snapped it up but it’s only got 8 decks, and mine has to be at least 10…